survivejs/webpack-book/manuscript/handling_styles/03_eliminating_unused_css.md

 W> Using PurifyCSS will lose CSS sourcemaps even if you have enabled them through loader specific configuration!
 This has to do with the way it works internally.

+### Critical Path Rendering

+The idea of [critical path rendering](https://developers.google.com/web/fundamentals/performance/critical-rendering-path/) takes a look at CSS performance from a different angle.
+Instead of optimizing for size, it optimized for render order and puts emphasis on **above-the-fold** CSS.

+[isomorphic-style-loader](https://www.npmjs.com/package/isomorphic-style-loader) achieves this using webpack and React. [critical-path-css-tools](https://github.com/addyosmani/critical-path-css-tools) listing by Addy Osmani lists other related tools.

 ## Conclusion

 Using PurifyCSS can lead to a significant decrease in file size.
 It is particularly useful with static sites that rely on a heavy CSS framework.
 The more dynamic a site or an application becomes, the harder it becomes to analyze reliably.